Ant-Man opens big at box office with $104M for 'Quantumania' – KION546

 The first “Ant-Man” launched with $57.2 million domestically in 2015, the smallest opening for any movie in the MCU.
 It ultimately earned $519.3 million worldwide.
 Its sequel, “Ant-Man and the Wasp,” debuted three years later with $75.8 million and went to collect $622.7 million globally.

-In its 10th weekend of release, James Cameron’s “Avatar: The Way of Water” remained in second place with $6.4 million.
-With $2.243 billion globally, Cameron’s sci-fi sequel has now just surpassed Cameron’s own “Titanic” — currently back in theaters for its 25th anniversary — as the third-highest grossing film ever.
-Now, only the 2009 “Avatar” and “Avengers: Endgame” rank above “The Way of Water.”
+Landing in third was Universal's “Puss in Boots: The Last Wish,” which has enjoyed an unusually long run in theaters as the top family option since late December.
+With $5.3 over the weekend, it has totaled $167 million domestically and more than $400 million worldwide.

-Last week’s top film, “Magic Mike’s Last Dance” slid to third place with $5.5 million.
+Last week's top film, “Magic Mike's Last Dance” slid to fourth place with $5.5 million.
 The Channing Tatum sequel has collected $18.1 million in two weeks.

-Landing in fourth was Universal’s “Puss in Boots: The Last Wish,” which has enjoyed an unusually long run in theaters as the top family option since late December.
-With $5.3 million over the weekend, it has totaled $167 million domestically and more than $400 million worldwide.

 Only one new film went into wide release against “Quantumania."
 Open Road and Briarcliff Entertainment debuted “Marlowe,” with Liam Neeson playing Raymond Chandler's classic private eye, in 2,281 locations.
 “Marlowe," though, only mustered $1.9 million.